 - How Long Do We Keep Information For?

 We will retain your personal information for as long as is necessary for purposes for which it was collected.
 The precise period will depend on the reason why it was collected.
 When we are acting as a data processor, we will keep or destroy information as directed by the data controller of the personal information.
 Those periods are also based on the requirements of applicable data protection laws, applicable legal and regulatory requirements and periods relating to the commencement of legal actions.

 We are located in the United States and we will process your personal information in the United States.

 If you are located outside of the United States, your personal information will be transferred and stored in the United States.
 The United States has not received an “adequacy decision” from the European Commission, which means that the data protection laws of the United States may not offer the same protections as the country in which you reside when you provide information to us.
 If we transfer personal information outside the European Union (EU) or European Economic Area (EEA), we will implement appropriate and suitable safeguards to protect such data as required by applicable data protection law.
 We enter into standard contractual clauses with its vendors and customers where appropriate.

 - Your Choices; Opt-Out; Do-Not-Track Disclosure; Third-Party Tracking

 As mentioned above, we may use your personal information to contact and correspond with you and to respond to your inquiries.
 We may send you email or other communications regarding our products and services.
 We will provide you the opportunity to “opt-out” or unsubscribe from these emails (e.g., email we send you will tell you how to decline future emails from us).

-Third parties, other than our service providers (such as our website analytics provider), do not have our permission to track which websites you visited prior to and after visiting the Website.
+Third parties, other than our service providers (such as our Websites analytics provider), do not have our permission to track which Websites you visited prior to and after visiting the Websites.
 That said, we cannot control third-party tracking and there may be some third-party tracking that occurs without our knowledge or consent.